jackfranklin/javascriptplayground.com/_posts/2018-11-29-adventures-with-reasonml.md

 passes it as the last argument to the function on the right.
 It means fewer parentheses around everything and lends itself to creating really readable code.

+## Calculating frequency occurrences

 Now we have a list of frequency dictionaries, we need to take them and figure
 out:

 * how many of them contain a letter exactly 3 times
 * how many of them contain a letter exactly 2 times

-The amount for each of those is what we'll need to multiply together to get our checksum, which is the solution to our puzzle.
+The result for each of those is what we'll need to multiply together to get our checksum, which is the solution to our puzzle.

 What I'd like to do is take our list of frequencies and map it into a list of